YatharthChauhan2362/YatharthChauhan2362/README.md

 # 👉 Book 1:1 Meeting: [Book Now](https://topmate.io/yatharthchauhan/1161501)

 # 👉 About Me
-Leading WEBXELA as a founder and a Microsoft for Startups partner.
+Leading WEBXELA and a Microsoft for Startups partner.
 Here’s a quick overview of what I do and how we can collaborate:

 - **Tech Leadership:** Founder & CEO of @WEBXELA, driving innovation in software solutions.
 - **Content Creation:** Creating education videos on the [Yatri Cloud YouTube Channel]([https://www.youtube.com/c/YatriCloud](https://www.youtube.com/@yatricloud?sub_confirmation=1&sub_confirmation=1)) and writing for the [Yatri Blog](https://blog.yatricloud.com/), [Yatri Dev](https://dev.yatricloud.com) and [Medium](https://medium.com/@yatharthchauhan).